Paying Your Student Loans: 4 Painless Steps

 The IBR repayment plan offers enormous potential reductions in the monthly payments for high debt/low-income borrowers.
 IBR limits annual educational debt payment to 15% of a borrower’s discretionary income.
 Discretionary income is defined as adjusted gross income minus 150% of the poverty level for the borrower’s family size.

 The ICR repayment plan is designed to make repaying education loans easier for students who intend to pursue jobs with lower salaries, such as careers in public service.
 It does this by pegging the monthly payment to the borrower’s income, family size, and total amount borrowed.
 The monthly payment amount is adjusted annually, based on changes in annual income and family size.

 Nelnet wants to improve the odds of every student ending up with a positive financial balance sheet after graduation, along with skills to build good financial habits for life.
-The Money Monday’s webinar series offers students a free, easy-to-access way to learn about money from the comfort of your own computer.
-Simply sign up and then join the scheduled webinars to learn about a new topic each time.
+Visit their Get Financially Fit8 page for:

-So you see, there no reason to fear or ignore your student loans.
+So you see, there’s no reason to fear or ignore your student loans.
 There are many options for every student, in every situation!

 1NSLDS Student Access (National Student Loan Data System) http://www.nslds.ed.gov/

 2Nelnet Businesses https://www.nelnet.com/welcome